A Rational Choice in Medicine

 What is most striking about this book is its simplicity.
 There is nothing fancy about it.
 It is pocket size, with a simple lime green cover which somehow invites the reader to open it and see what is inside!
 Once there, the chapters are beautifully laid out in bite size chunks, making it easy to dip into, or read in one sitting.

 Aimed at the patient, or prospective patient, who is curious to know more about homeopathy, this little book does exactly what it says on the cover - sets out why homeopathy is (often) the rational choice in medicine.
-Despite its simplicity, it holds back no punches, with a chapter on mainstream medicine which highlights the lack of guiding principles, often "unscientific" approach, failure in chronic disease and alarming statistics on harmful side effects.
-Morrish, trained as a microbiologist, and a homeopath of 15-years standing, points out that the conventional approach is still based on the out-of-date Newtonian model of the body as a machine, with much of the study based on the dissection and examination of dead humans, with the aim to "alleviate, control and suppress symptoms" rather than understand them.
+Despite its simplicity, it pulls no punches, with a chapter on mainstream medicine which highlights the lack of guiding principles, often "unscientific" approach, failure in chronic disease and alarming statistics on harmful side effects.
+Morrish, trained as a microbiologist and a homeopath of 15-years standing, points out that the conventional approach is still based on the out-of-date Newtonian model of the body as a machine, with much of the study based on the dissection and examination of dead humans, with the aim to "alleviate, control and suppress symptoms" rather than understand them.

-He also points out the limitations of measurement - "we cannot measure life, mind or emotion and yet this does not mean that they do not exist...we can measure many aspects of a dolphin, but we cannot measure dolphin as a whole".
+He also points out the limitations of measurement.
+"We cannot measure life, mind or emotion and yet this does not mean that they do not exist...we can measure many aspects of a dolphin, but we cannot measure dolphin as a whole".
 And yet Morrish does not dismiss the mainstream approach, clearly acknowledging the areas in which it is most helpful and calling for an integrated approach.

 If I have any criticism, it is that there is perhaps a little too much emphasis on the "negative and attacking" sceptics.
 This book succeeds in showing how science is at the heart of homeopathic medicine.
 It is carefully referenced with sources for further reading.
 It is cleverly written, simplifying the complicated and illustrating the rationality of the homeopathic way.
 Certainly, this little book is a must for clinic waiting rooms.